LSEG-API-Samples/Article.EMA.Java.CSharp.RMTES/Article.md

 ## Decoding RMTES

+That brings us to how to decode the RMTES data on the consumer side.
 The EMA APIs (C++, Java, and C#) generally provided RMTES converter or parser interface for converting the encoded RMTES string payload received as part of the OMM data to a Unicode string.
 It helps display news in international languages with UCS2 format or transfer data through the network in ISO 2022 and UTF-8.
 The following section will provide a guideline for applications that want to display non-ASCII string correctly.

 ### Displaying non-ASCII RMTES string in EMA C# Consumer application

+Let’s start with the EMA C# consumer application.
 The Consumer *Consumer.cs* class is based on the EMA C# [310_MP_Rmtes](https://github.com/Refinitiv/Real-Time-SDK/tree/master/CSharp/Ema/Examples/Training/Consumer/300_Series/310_MP_Rmtes) and [360_MP_View](https://github.com/Refinitiv/Real-Time-SDK/tree/master/CSharp/Ema/Examples/Training/Consumer/300_Series/360_MP_View) examples.

-To decode incoming RMTES data, an application can use the ```FieldEntry.OmmRmtesValue()``` method as a specific simple type as follows:
+To decode incoming RMTES data, an application can use the ```FieldEntry.OmmRmtesValue()``` method to get the OMM RMTES data:

 ```C#
 // Consumer.cs